rstudio/cheatsheets/README.md

 It uses [renv](https://rstudio.github.io/renv/) to manage the dependencies to render the site (in particular the `html/*.qmd` files that generate the HTML cheatsheets).
 Packages that are required to render these cheatsheets should be list in `DESCRIPTION` so that they are reliably discovered by `renv::snapshot()`.

+We prefer the Quarto cheatsheets to set `eval: true` and `output: false` in the `execute` options (vs `eval: false`) as this helps to ensure the code in them still works when they are rerun.
+Exceptions can be made on a per-chunk basis, and some (e.g., keras) are not really feasible to run all the time due to complex installation.